splendo/kaluga/logging/README.md

 ## Logging

-This module provided simplified access to logging capabilities of [Hydra-log](https://github.com/PocketByte/kotlin-hydra-log).
+This module provided simplified access to logging capabilities of [Kotlin Kydra Log](https://github.com/PocketByte/kotlin-kydra-log).

 ### How to

 #### NOTE
-* Because of Hydra-log limitation logger can be initialized only once.
+* Because of Kydra Log limitation logger can be initialized only once.
 All subsequent calls to initialize will return first logger used for initialization.
 * If `initLogger(logger: Logger)` was not called before any logging calls, then default logger will be instantiated.

 #### Initialization